Parallax Propeller: PropForth

 A free version that enjoys extensive development and community support is PropForth.
 It is tailored to the prop architecture, and necessarily deviates from any general standard regarding architectural uniqueness, consistent with the concept of Forth.

 Beyond the Forth interpreter, PropForth provides many features that exploit the chip's abilities.
 Linked I/O refers to the method of associating a stream with process, allowing one process to link to the next on the fly, transparent to the application.
 This can reduce or eliminate the need of a hardware debugging or JTAG interface in many cases.
 Multi-Channel Synchronous Serial (MCS) refers to the synchronous serial communication between prop chips.
 96-bit packets are sent continuously between two cogs, the result is that applications see additional resources (+6 cogs for each prop chip added) with little or no impact on throughput for a well constructed application.

 LogicAnalyzer refers to an extension package that implements software logic analyzer.
 EEPROMfilesystem and SDfilesystem are extensions that implement rudimentary storage using EEPROM and SD flash.

 PagedAssembler refers to the package of optimizations that allow assembler routines to be swapped in (and out by overwrite) on the fly, allowing virtually unlimited application size.
 Script execution allows extensions to be loaded on the fly, allowing program source up to the size of storage media.

 Propeller and Java

 There are efforts underway to run the Java virtual machine (JVM) on Propeller.
 A compiler, debugger, and emulator are being developed.

 Pascal compiler and runtime

 A large subset of Pascal is implemented by a compiler and interpreter based on the p-code machine P4 system.

+OctoGo

+A modern, zero-allocation, Go-like programming language built specifically for the Parallax Propeller 2 (P2) multi-core microcontroller.